the-turing-way/the-turing-way/book/website/community-handbook/consistency/consistency-formatting.md

-(ch-consistency-hr-formatting)=
+(ch-consistency-formatting)=
+# Formatting

+Formatting refers to how _The Turing Way_ is written, and directly affects the book's appearance and presentation.
+Proper formatting ensures that _The Turing Way_ is readable, accessible, and resembles a polished piece of work.

+(ch-consistency-formatting-hr)=
-# Hard Requirements - Formatting
+## Hard Requirements

 The hard requirements in the consistency checklist ensure that _The Turing Way_ prioritises accessibility, collaboration, readability and ease of use.
 The checks that deal with the _The Turing Way's_ formatting include:

-(ch-consistency-hr-formatting-one)=
+(ch-consistency-formatting-hr-one)=
-## Check 1: Add labels to chapters, subchapters, sections and images to enable cross-referencing
+### Check 1: Add labels to chapters, subchapters, sections and images to enable cross-referencing

 Often, a chapter might refer to content from another chapter to explain a concept or expand on a point.
 Cross-Referencing facilitates this by ensuring that the referred content is easy to find with a simple click.